leresidue/toysanta1/README.md

 # The source code is under active development
 It is not yet useful for a 'general purpose' role.
 There's no version release yet.

+# For linux
+The 'linux' folder has a version of the Toy language that is compilable with MonoDevelop.